hep-gc/cloudscheduler/web_tests/notes.md

 You can get geckodriver as a download from the [geckodriver github](https://github.com/mozilla/geckodriver/releases/tag/v0.28.0).
 You will need to have Firefox installed.

+You can get chromium and chromedriver via `yum`.
+Chrome will not work on a CentOS machine, but will (obviously) work on other machines.

 If you are on a virtual machine using an x11 connection, you might get this error:
 ```
 WebDriverException: Message: Process unexpectedly closed with status 1
 ```
 To fix this, run `export DISPLAY=:1` with the `Xvfb :1 -screen 0 1024x768x24` command running in another window.

 Alternately, the screen can be created by prepending `xvfb-run` to the command that needs the screen.
+This will still generate the error.
+There's no way to escape it, you just have to rerun the tests if it appears.

+You will need to include the line `from selenium import webdriver` at the beginning of your spec files, and possibly import other Selenium modules as necessary.

 ### Behave

-To get behave, run `pip install behave` and put `from behave import *` at the beginning of your spec files.
+To get behave, run `pip install behave` and put `from behave import *` at the beginning of your (python) spec files.

+You'll also need to set up your directory with a `features` directory and a `features/steps` directory.
+The `features` directory needs at least one `*.feature` file and the `steps` directory needs at least one `*.py` file, although they don't have to have the same name.

 ## Framework Notes